qiime2/docs/source/16s-overview.md

 If you clustered OTUs with closed-reference clustering, your OTUs will have the name of the reference sequence they matched to, and you don't need to do anything else to get taxonomy.
 For all other *de novo* methods (including denoising reads with DADA2/deblur), you can assign taxonomy with different probabilistic classifiers.

-In qiime2, two general ways of assigning taxonomy are available and covered in the [taxonomy classification tutorial](https://docs.qiime2.org/2018.6/tutorials/overview/#taxonomy-classification-and-taxonomic-analyses).
+In QIIME 2, two general ways of assigning taxonomy are available and covered in the [taxonomy classification tutorial](https://docs.qiime2.org/2018.6/tutorials/overview/#taxonomy-classification-and-taxonomic-analyses).
 Taxonomy assignment functions are in the [`feature-classifier` plugin](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/).

 The first way to assign taxonomy _aligns reads to reference databases directly_.
 It can be used with the [`classify-consensus-blast`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/classify-consensus-blast/) or [`classify-consensus-vsearch`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/classify-consensus-vsearch/) methods.